sourcegraph/handbook/content/departments/people-talent/people-ops/tools/internal-offboarding.md

 The People Partner responsible for this offboarding needs to complete the steps in this task:

 - BambooHR - Profile termination
+  - Steps to terminate a profile are [here](bamboohr.md#how-to-terminate-someone)
 - Lattice - Exit interview and survey (Only if Voluntary departure)
+  - Here you can read more about [Exit interview](../process/performance-coaching/exit-interview.md) & [experience exit survey](../process/teammate-sentiment/exit-survey.md).
 - Send Orrick an email to suspend the user.

 While the first two are done in their own platform (BambooHR and Lattice respectively), the last one can be done in Process St. When clicking on **_Send_**, the email will send automatically: